 Daniel J. Brennan joined us in June 2018 as our Chief Commercial Officer.
 Mr. Brennan has over 20 years of experience in the pharmaceutical industry.
 Most recently, from October 2016 to May 2018, Mr. Brennan served as the Chief Operating Officer at Edge Therapeutics, where he was responsible for pre-commercialization activities of the company’s lead product targeting rare neurological conditions.
 Prior to joining Edge Therapeutics, from November 2015 to August 2016, Mr. Brennan served as Chief Operating Officer and Executive Vice President of Insys Therapeutics.
 Prior thereto from July 2009 to October 2015, Mr. Brennan held multiple leadership positions at Lundbeck U.S., including serving as Vice President and Group General Manager of Lundbeck’s U.S. Neurology Business Unit and Business Development group.
 Throughout his time in these positions, Lundbeck’s U.S. Neurology group launched four specialty orphan products.
 Prior to Lundbeck, Mr. Brennan was at Abbott Laboratories, where he served as Divisional Vice President and General Management of the Acute Care Hospital Business Unit.
 Previously, from 1997 to 2007, Mr. Brennan served in various sales, marketing and new product development roles with Eli Lilly and Company.
 Mr. Brennan holds a B.A. from the University of Notre Dame and M.B.A. from the Kellogg Graduate School of Business at Northwestern University.

-Brian Elsbernd joined Catalyst in February 2016 as the Senior Vice President of Legal and Compliance.
+Brian Elsbernd joined Catalyst in February 2016 as the Senior Vice President of Legal and Compliance and was promoted to Chief Legal and Compliance Officer in December 2018.
 Prior to joining Catalyst, Mr. Elsbernd was Senior Director of US Healthcare Compliance at Mallinckrodt Pharmaceuticals, a growing US specialty pharmaceutical business.
 From its inception, he led their healthcare compliance and business ethics program while also managing multiple other legal and business functions.
 Previously, Mr. Elsbernd was an associate at Proskauer Rose LLP, within its Health Care practice group, representing healthcare providers nationwide in matters pertaining to regulatory and administrative law, transactional matters, litigation, and reimbursement issues.
 Mr. Elsbernd earned his law degree from Saint Louis University School of Law and his undergraduate degree at the University of Illinois.

 Senior Vice President, Commercial Operations & Analytics